influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## Query guidelines

-> **Note:** Query complexity varies widely on system impact.
+> Query complexity varies widely on system impact.
 Recommendations for both single nodes and clusters are based on **moderate** query loads.

 For **simple** or **complex** queries, we recommend testing and adjusting the suggested requirements as needed.
 Query complexity is defined by the following criteria: